AnyGuy1/Chrome-Flash-Edition/README.md

 2. Sign into Google.
 (Currently in beta, but still, check!)
 3. Not update.
 (Check!)

-To download, go to the "Releases" page on the Beta branch, or go here: http://bit.ly/3bn0eLx
+To download, go to the "Releases" page, or go here: http://bit.ly/3bn0eLx

 Want to support me?
 Click the "Sponsor" Button or the button right beside this message.